Kung Hei Fat Choi! That’s how you say ‘Happy New Year!’ in Hong Kong!

 About Chinese New Year in Hong Kong

-In addition, the major attractions in Hong Kong—from the Big Buddha to Disneyland to Ocean Park—will all have their own special Chinese New Year events going on, meaning that everywhere you go, you’ll get that feeling of excitement in the air.
+In addition, the major attractions in Hong Kong—from the Big Buddha to Hong Kong Disneyland to Ocean Park—will all have their own special Chinese New Year events going on, meaning that everywhere you go, you’ll get that feeling of excitement in the air.

-Major Hong Kong Chinese New Year events
+Major Chinese New Year events

-That said, there are three major annual events that should not be missed during this three-day holiday:
+There are three major annual events that should not be missed during this three-day holiday:

-February 6th: New Year Fireworks
+Chinese New Year Fireworks

 Victoria Harbour traffic comes to a standstill as one of the largest fireworks displays in the world takes place.
 Large ships park in the middle of Victoria Harbour to release the fireworks, so that people on both sides of the harbour can see the show.

-February 7th: Chinese New Year Race Day
+Chinese New Year Race Day

 Spring Lantern Festival

-|Dates:||Mid Feb, 2020|
+|Dates:||4th Feb–9th Feb, 2020|

 Two temples in particular are full to the brim during Chinese New Year, both of which are found on Kowloon side.
 Worshippers flock to Wong Tai Sin Temple and Che Kung Temple to pray for their families, for good health, for their ancestors, and for prosperity in the coming year.
 It can get crowded, but it’s a very interesting time to visit a temple and see lots of incense being lit, and fortune telling.